- Import Custom Fields to Clio

 - Be mindful of custom field types.
 For instance do not import to a "Picklist" type if there are 100+ values in the original data (this will result in a massively long Picklist in Clio.
 Another example is do not use a "Contact Link" custom field if the values in the original data are not actual contacts that have already been imported/existing in Clio.

-- If the custom field has been added to a contact or matter, it will produce a duplicate row entry for the line with the entry on it.
+- If the custom field has been added to a contact or matter, it will produce a duplicate row entry error for the line with the entry on it.
+Remove the custom field from the contact or matter to resolve.

 For specific custom field type tips: